HLR/HetSaul/saul-examples/README.md

 ## Conceptual Structure

-Each Saul program is a general purpose Scala program in which Saul DSL provides a number of high level constructs to design application programs at a high level. high level and declaratively.
+Each Saul program is a general purpose Scala program in which Saul DSL provides a number of high level constructs to design application programs at a high level and declaratively.
-The provided constructs are design to enable programing for the following conceptual components of each application that uses learning and inference.
+The provided constructs are designed to enable programing for the following conceptual components of each application that uses learning and inference.

 ### Data Model:
 The data model in Saul conceptually is represented with a graph containing nodes, edges, and their properties.
-Defining entities with the following constructs:

-  -`Node`: The different types of objects, for example documents, sound files, pictures, text documents, etc.
+  -`Node`: The graph contains different types of nodes to represent various data elements i.e. objects.
+For example nodes can represent documents, sound files, pictures, text documents, etc.
-  -`Edge`: In a graph with nodes of type `Node`, their connections can be defined with `Edge`s.
+  -`Edge`: The `Node`s in the graph are connected to each other via `Edge`s.
-  -`Property`: The attributes of a node, for example a node of type `Document` can have properties such as `Title`, `Subject`, `Author`, `Body`, etc.
+  -`Property`: The nodes can have properties, for example a node of type `Document` can have properties such as `Title`, `Subject`, `Author`, `Body`, etc.

 #### Defining nodes